 “The grouse moved out when the turkeys moved in,” a neighbor said.

 I think some of that is true.
-Idaho Fish and Game doesn’t bother much with ruffed grouse, prefers to call the bird “forest grouse,” in a move that mixes apathy with the economics of the game tag and the game bag.
-Merriam turkeys provide more opportunity the department likes to say and charges 18 bucks for a gobbler tag while, for grouse, same limits apply no matter the species.
-This gives the impression to grouse hunters – the few that exist in the Gem State – that spruce, blue and ruffed grouse are just a mix and match bag, just fool's hens, so they ground sluice them, or blast them from a tree for the pot.
+Idaho Fish and Game doesn’t bother much with ruffed grouse, preferring instead to call the bird “forest grouse,” in a move that mixes apathy with the economics of the game tag and the game bag.
+Merriam turkeys provide more opportunity the department likes to say and charges 18 bucks for a gobbler tag while, for grouse, the same limits apply no matter the species.
+This gives the impression to grouse hunters – the few that exist in the Gem State – that spruce, blue and ruffed grouse are just a mix and match bag, just fool's hens, so they ground sluice them, or blast them from a tree with a .22 for the pot.

 As kids we were taught to wing shoot.
 It was a new phrase and we grew into it.
 Anyone shooting a bird on the ground or from a limb was thoroughly castigated, even though in some ways we secretly envied them their lack of scruples since our dads, uncles or mentors wouldn’t let us do it.
 The birds had to be shot on the fly because that we learned later, made us wing shooters, it honed our senses and intuition, it kept us on our toes and made us react with a drawn gun, a click of the safety and a pumped shell all in a fraction of a second, whether we hit bird or not.
 Ground blasters were something akin to dopes, the lesson went.
-They were the saliva spitting knuckle draggers of the one brow school where single syllable words met Hubba Bubba.
+They were the saliva spitting knuckle-draggers of the one-brow school where single syllable words met Hubba Bubba.

 Because of this, we often hunted for days without killing a bird not without having the begeezus scared out of us as we blasted 7-shot wads through the trees at knee slapping, we assumed, ruffed grouse.

 It’s late evening in spring.
-Tomorrow, down by the creek, the drumming of a ruffed grouse will whirr over the steady sound of rushing water.
+Tomorrow, down by the creek, the drumming of a ruffed grouse will whir over the steady sound of rushing water.
 The grouse will start early, in the tick of night, and he will drum until 9 or 10, long after the school bus has gone and the clanking of the log trucks going for a second load passes on the road nearby.

-I may go out at first light, walk across the dew wet field.
+I may go out at first light, walk across the dew-wet field.
 I will move only when I hear the drumming and then stop when it stops.
 I will walk to the woods edge and then cross the creek.
 My shoes will be wet by then, my hands cold.
 The last stars will flicker in a sky getting blue.